-A flow control orifice at the analyzer sample/zero inlet regulates flow and pressure to the analytical cell.
+A flow control orifice in the analyzer's sample inlet port regulates flow and pressure to the analytical cell.
 With the orifice in place, a maximum inlet pressure of 10 psig is allowable.

 Follow applicable safety precautions to ensure that an oxygen-deficient atmosphere is not created in the work area.
-Use low parts per million (ppm) nitrogen in argon gas with proper regulation to avoid contaminating the sampling system.
+Use low parts per million (ppm) moisture in argon gas with proper regulation to avoid contaminating the sampling system.